 Feedback to students is the most important part of assessment and it is essential in order for students to make effective progress.
-Students need to understand what is expected of them, when they are achieving well and how they can improve their performance, which is facilitated via verbal feedback, marking and self/peer assessment.
+Students need to understand what is expected of them, when they are achieving well and how they can improve their performance, which is facilitated via the use of the Ingfield lesson target sheets and annotations on work.

-Within Woodview at Ingfield Manor, due to the small class sizes, verbal feedback given during the lesson plenary can be directed to the individual and is most meaningful if done in a way which clearly recognises achievements, progress and areas for development.
+At Ingfield, due to the small class sizes and the ethos of Conductive Education, verbal feedback given during the lesson plenary can be directed to the individual and is most meaningful if done in a way which clearly recognises achievements, progress and areas for development.
 This allows immediate and effective feedback to be given to the student.